Rudra-Barua/Rudra-Barua/README.md

 I am a junior at Harvard College studying Computer Science & Mathematics. 🏫

+I am a proud first-generation Bangladeshi-American.
+I am passionate about technology, business, and economics.
+I strongly believe that technology and the entrepreneurial spirit have the potential to empower the citizens of low-income communities and third-world countries like the ones I grew up in.
+I aspire to pursue these passions to the fullest to bring up the people around me and become a part of the next generation of diverse leaders in technology.

 ## Things I'm working on (🍂 Fall 2022)